| Questions

 Is there a way to get around the pattern match issue with sed,

+and maybe speed this up some?
 A This wheel has already been invented

 in C, so you won't have to worry about shell globbing from